TypeCellOS/TypeCell/docs/interactive-introduction.md

   },
 ];
 ```

-Great, but what are these `$` symbols?
-Whenever you `export` a variable, you can access it across
-the document by using the `$` symbol.
-In other words, `$` is a store for all variables that you want
-to access across cells! `export` also displays the variable below the cell.

 Now, if you're like my grandma, you're feeding the entire neighborhood by yourself, but you don't
 yet know if our friend prefers dry/wet food or how many cans they eat per week.